 This medication can cause severe respiratory depression and should not be used in children under the age of two.

-Patients may also experience anticholinergic effects, such as dry mouth and urinary retention.
-The patient should be encouraged to void before taking this medication.
+Patients may also experience anticholinergic effects, such as constipation, xerostomia, blurred vision, urinary retention The patient should be encouraged to void before taking this medication.
 They should be used with caution in patients with decreased gastrointestinal motility, urinary retention, BPH, xerostomia, or visual problems.

 Movement disorders or extrapyramidal effects can be induced by promethazine.
 Patients may develop muscle spasms or contractions, restlessness, bradykinesia, and tremor.